Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

 2. Age Ggoup Page
 From the age of 60 the churn rate increase. other graph tell us that moving cuqtomer in yearly contract could greatly reduce the churn rate.
 3. Payment and contract
+The churn rate of these customers is 53.90% ,quite high.
+It is clear that the ones who call customer service often is the ones who churn more than average.

 The average number of Customer Service calls of those who have Monthly contract and pay by Direct Debit is 1.47.
 This is high.
-The churn rate of these cuqtoler is 53.90% ,quite high.
-It is clear that the ones who call customer service often is the ones who churn more than average.
 Databel should definitely investigate what's going on here.
-Maybe there was a problem with teh payment method that need to be looked into.
+Maybe there was a problem with the payment method that need to be looked into.

+4. Extra charges
+The persons who don't use Unlimited Plan and use more than 10 GB have to pay average extra charges of 31.19 $

+6. Insight
+7.
+The line chart discribes the Avg number of customer service calls by churn label Yes/No by State.
+We can see that those make service calls have the higher churn rate compare to those don't make in each state.

+However,
+We observe that CA is the state that has the highest churn rate but also has lowest number of customer service calls